gregzaal/Matalogue/README.md

 Still to do:

 * Center and zoom view to the nodes (requires new API access).
 As a hack, maybe recenter nodes instead of view?
+* Split into multi-file add-on
+* Add preferences:
+  - Hide panels for other node tree types (e.g. only show shader trees when in shader editor, not geo nodes & comp)

 ----